pierotofy/OpenSplat/README.md

 ## Getting Started

-If you're on Windows, you can [buy](http://sites.fastspring.com/masseranolabs/product/opensplatforwindows) digitally signed binaries.
+If you're on Windows, you can [buy](http://sites.fastspring.com/masseranolabs/product/opensplatforwindows) the pre-built program.
 This saves you time and helps support the project ❤️.
 Then jump directly to the [run](#run) section.
 As an alternative, check the [build](#build) section below.

 If you're on macOS or Linux check the [build](#build) section below.